contextgeneric/cgp-patterns/content/error-handling.md

 But the restriction is there because without CGP, a type like `anyhow::Error` cannot provide other blanket implementations for `From` as it would cause overlap.
-The use of `From` also causes leaky abstraction, as custom error types like `ErrAuthTokenHasExpired` are forced to anticipate the use and implement the common constraints like `core::error::Error`.
+The use of `From` also causes leaky abstraction, as custom error types like `ErrAuthTokenHasExpired` are forced to anticipate such use and implement the common constraints like `core::error::Error`.
 Furthermore, the ownership rules also make it impossible to support custom `From` implementations for non-owned types, such as `String` and `&str`.